 Although Vermeer must have undergone an apprenticeship like every other painter in Delft, there remains no evidence with whom he had studied.
 Nevertheless, his "pathway to the Saint Luke Guild was relatively easy, as the first step of guild membership had already been taken by his father, Reynier Jansz."6

 For some time it was thought that Leonard Bramer, a native painter of Delft, might have been his master.
 This conjecture was based primarily on documentary evidence that suggests a certain familiarity between Vermeer and Bramer.
 But Vermeer's artistry has little in common with that of Bramer's strongly Italianate style even though his initial subject matter was compatible with the Classical ideas of the elder painter.
 Recently, scholars have come to believe Vermeer studied outside of Delft, perhaps in Utrecht, where his mother-in-law Maria Thins had relations with a well-established painter, Abraham Bloemaert, and other inhabitants of Utrecht.
 Maria Thins also possessed a number of paintings by Utrecht painters in her private art collection which were to later appear in the background of Vermeer's interiors.
 In any case, no documents have come to light that testify Vermeer's presence either in Utrecht or Delft in the period in which he would have been an apprentice.

-The guild of Saint Luke was dissolved in 1833, gradually fell into disrepair and was finally pulled down in 1879.8 In its place was constructed the Jan Vermeer elementary school which was recently cleared to make way for a scale reconstruction of the original guild.
-This building is intended to house the Vermeer Center, which at the moment is not operational. (website: http://www.vermeerdelft.nl)
+The guild of Saint Luke was dissolved in 1833, gradually fell into disrepair and was finally pulled down in 1879 (fig. 5).8 In its place was constructed the Jan Vermeer elementary school which was recently cleared to make way for a scale reconstruction of the original guild.
+This building now houses the Vermeer Center: http://www.vermeerdelft.nl.